EndoluminalSurgicalVision-IMR/TCL/README.md

 ## Introduction
 This is the official implementation of MICCAI 2023 paper "TCL: Triplet Consistent Learning for Odometry Estimation of Monocular Endoscope".

-    Triplet-Consistent-Learning framework (TCL) consisting of two
-    modules: Geometric Consistency module(GC) and Appearance Inconsis- tency module(AiC).
-To enrich the diversity of endoscopic datasets, the GC module generates synthesis triplets and enforces geometric consis- tency via specific losses.
-To reduce the appearance inconsistency in the image triplets, the AiC module introduces a triplet-masking strategy to act on photometric loss.
-TCL can be easily embedded into various unsu- pervised methods without adding extra model parameters.
+    Triplet-Consistent-Learning framework (TCL) consisting of two modules: Geometric Consistency module(GC) and Appearance Inconsis- tency module(AiC).
+To enrich the diversity of endoscopic datasets, the GC module generates synthesis triplets and enforces geometric consistency via specific losses.
+To reduce the appearance inconsistency in the image triplets, the AiC module introduces a triplet- masking strategy to act on photometric loss.
+TCL can be easily embedded into various unsupervised methods without adding extra model parameters.

 This project provides the GC and AiC modules, which can be applied to SfM-based methods to improve their performance on endoscopic datasets.